 CACAO CEREMONIES, DAILY MEDITATION, SUPERFOOD & VIBRATIONAL PLANT MEDICINE

 Pure Ceremonial Cacao is a magical and highly vibrational plant medicine.
 In sacred ceremony and as an accompaniment to sound healings, cacao facilitates deep meditation and shamanic journeying to aid in the release of negative energy and blocks in the heart space.
-This criollo bean chocolate is also one of mother earth’s most potent superfoods, a natural mood enhancer that also increases mental clarity and focus.
-Incorporating this healthy brew into your daily practice with intention can be deeply impactful allowing us to step deeper into our truth and heart-centered living.
-Join me and invite the “Spirit of Cacao” into your life.
+Criollo bean chocolate is also one of mother earth’s most potent superfoods, and a natural mood enhancer that also increases mental clarity and focus.
+Incorporating this healthy brew into your daily practice with intention can be deeply impactful, allowing us to step deeper into our truth and heart-centered living.
+Join me and invite the “Spirit of Cacao” into your life!

 Pure Cacao is one of nature’s “Super Foods” and when taken in ceremony or as part of your daily diet, the benefits can be far-reaching and may include: